Mejikano/Module-2-Challenge-StockAnalysis/README.md

 Why performance is so different?

--Because the original code reads all dataset entries/rows per each ticker being analyzed so the program computation is the number of tickers (Tickers loop: For j = 0 To 11) by the number of data rows (rows loop:  For i = rowStart To rowEnd)
+-Because the original code reads all dataset entries/rows per each ticker being analyzed so the program **computes** the number of tickers (Tickers loop: For j = 0 To 11) by the number of data rows (rows loop:  For i = rowStart To rowEnd) **times**

 ```
 '4) Loop through tickers